 - Provide plan information to participant

-A financial advisory firm can do all of that for you, and oversee the operation and annual reviews of the plan.
+A financial advisory firm can do all of that for you, and handle the operation and yearly reviews of the plan.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to provide market insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' money for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to best position employees' money for further growth.

-- Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with the status of their retirement savings.
+- Employee education — Employees need to understand their plan in order to get the greatest reward from it.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel good about with how their money is being held and invested.

-- Compliance — 401(k) plans have different rules and contribution limits.
-Not following the rules correctly can lead to harsh fines.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally break with the regulations.
+- Compliance — Employers must adhere to certain regulations when offering a 401(k) plan.
+Not following the rules correctly can lead to stiff fines.
+A financial advisor can help to ensure all of the proper rules are followed.

-- Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary responsibility to act in the best interest of their employees.
-We are morally and legally obligated to do what's in your best interest, and in the best interest of your employees and their savings.
+- Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
+We are ethically and legally obligated to do what's in your best interest, and in the best interest of your employees and their savings.

-A financial advisor can provide remarkable value to Dardenne Prairie, MO small business owners who want to experience the benefits of a 401(k) plan.
-By partnering with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.
+A financial advisor offers considerable value to Dardenne Prairie, MO small business owners who want to experience the benefits of a 401(k) plan.
+By consulting with a financial advisor, small business owners can save on taxes and make their business more attractive to current and potential employees.

-Call Correct Capital to Set Up a 401(k) For Your Small Business in Dardenne Prairie, MO
+Call Correct Capital to Start a 401(k) For Your Small Business in Dardenne Prairie, MO

-If you own a small business in Dardenne Prairie, MO, you want to spend your energy on why you started your business – not being distracted by administrative tasks you may or may not be knowledgeable about.
+If you own a small business in Dardenne Prairie, MO, you want to focus on why you started your business – not being bogged down by retirement plan responsibilities you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Dardenne Prairie, MO business today, call Correct Capital at 314-930-401(k) or contact us online.